 Instructors: Sylvia Czuppon DPT, OCS & Carol Mack DPT, SCS, CSCS.

-What's Included? cOURSE, Handouts, Catered food (Breakfast/LUNCH/SNACKS), & Jetset's famous Networking Mixer.
+What's Included? cOURSE, ONE NIGHT HOTEL, Handouts, Catered food (Breakfast/LUNCH/SNACKS), & Jetset's famous Networking Mixer.

 CEUs : CA CEUs Pending

 - Recognize movement impairments associated with non-contact ACL injury.

 Identify common elements of successful ACL injury prevention programs.

 - Understand the role of motor learning in rehabilitation or prevention of ACL injury, and discuss implementation of various strategies in ACL injury rehabilitation and prevention programs

 - Identify appropriate interventions for the rehabilitation of patients immediately after ACL injury or reconstruction and appropriate progressions from the acute phase

 - Outline evidence-based return to sport criteria for soccer, volleyball, football, basketball, and skiing.